materialsproject/mp-react-components/README.md

 ### Automated Minor Release (un-tested)

 Run `npm version minor -m "Upgrade to %s"` to add a tag.
-Once the tag is pushed, an action will build the components and push the package to build to npm
+Once the tag is pushed, an action willg build the components and push the package to build to npm

 ## Developing with dash-mp-components